-FIS is a leading global provider of banking and payments technologies, complemented by strategic consulting services, professional services and outsourcing services.
+FIS is a leading global provider of banking and payments technology solutions, and consulting and outsourcing solutions.
 With a long history deeply rooted in the financial services industry and banking and payment technology solutions, FIS delivers services to more than 14,000 institutions in over 100 countries.
-Headquartered in Jacksonville, Florida, FIS employs more than 38,000 employees worldwide and holds leadership positions in payment processing solutions and integrated banking solutions, providing outsourced solutions, software and services for technologies and processes that drive a financial institution's operations.
+Headquartered in Jacksonville, Florida, FIS employs approximately 40,000 people worldwide and holds leadership positions in payment processing and banking solutions, providing software, services and outsourcing of the technology that drives financial institutions.
 Through our Capco brand, we deliver globally a wide range of information technology consulting and transformational services to financial institutions.
-FIS has topped the annual FinTech

-100 list, a ranking of financial services industry technology providers, for the last three years and is a member of the Fortune 500 U.S. and of Standard and Poor's (S&P) 500[®] Index.
+FIS has topped the annual FinTech 100 list, a ranking of financial services industry technology providers, for the last four years and is a member of the Fortune 500 U.S. and of Standard and Poor's (S&P) 500[®] Index.
 We have four reporting segments: FSG, PSG, ISG and Corporate and Other.
-A description of these segments is included in Note 12 of the Notes to Condensed Consolidated Financial Statements (Unaudited).
+A description of these segments is included in Note 11 of the Notes to Condensed Consolidated Financial Statements (Unaudited).
 Revenues by segment and the results of operations of our segments are discussed below in Segment Results of Operations.